 And beware.
 Friends may give advice.
 Kin may give opinions.
 Neighbors may give views.
 Colleagues may give stories.
 In-laws may give warnings.
 They want to help.
 Smile and thank them.
 Then ignore their advice.
 That is, if they aren’t lawyers.

 Then rely on an expert.
 That is a lawyer with a license in Missouri.
 To this end, the state bar has a free lawyer referral service.
 Also, alcohol practices vary across the state.
-For this reason, it’s wise to select a lawyer in your locale.
+So it’s wise to select a lawyer in your locale.